mwalmsley/bulk-euclid-cutouts/README.md

 ## Quick Install/Run Instructions on Datalabs

 Create a GitHub personal access token and save it somewhere.
-You will need it to clone this private repo.
+You will need it to clone this private repo (see more details on [the Google doc](https://docs.google.com/document/d/10KrelkVQgckFmqHIqVzZ-22oPIKe-uIE_0laMHSl3Rs/edit?usp=sharing)).

 Create a Datalab with the Euclid environment